 Stockmann, established in 1862, is a Finnish listed company engaging in the retail trade.
-The Group's operating structure is divided into two divisions: Stockmann and Lindex.
-The company has 8 department stores.
-The Group's head office and joint support functions are located in Helsinki, Finland.
+The group's operating structure is divided into two divisions: Stockmann and Lindex.
+The group has 8 department stores, and its head office and joint support functions are located in Helsinki, Finland.
 The company also has six purchasing offices in the main supplier countries of its own brand garments.